Takeover of Vanha: Effects

 Occupants of the old student hall: Elias Tunkelo holding a megaphone, Marianne Laxén (right) and Jarmo Mäkelä sitting in front.

+YLE A-report, from 1989, From Revolution to Consumption, which marked 20 years since the occupation, examined the causes of student radicalism in Europe.
+The report interviewed people who had participated in the occupation, including film director Peter von Bagh, who stated that the end result of student radicalism in the 1960s was "miserable and that the radicals of that time had become even more settled and rigid over time".
+Bagh also stated that student radicalism was "a horrifying example of how beautiful dreams could be ruined in life and how he is ashamed of his own generation, who, according to him, have become creeps, assholes, scoundrels and limbos.".

-According to Jan Erola, the radicalized student movement became politicized soon after the occupation of Vanha at the turn of the year 1968–69.
+According to journalist Jan Erola, the radicalized student movement became politicized soon after the occupation of Vanha at the turn of the year 1968–69.
 The communists split definitively into two camps: the majority (saarelaiset), following the chairman Aarne Saari, and the fiercely left-wing taistolaiset, led by the vice-chairman Taisto Sinisalo.

 Laura Kolbe, professor of European history at the University of Helsinki, analyzes that the effects of the Old Conquest mostly focused on customs, sexual behavior and morality.
 The young people also changed their perception of the church, the fatherland and society.
 The idea behind the takeover of the university's administrative reform in a student-democratic direction was realized only in 1991.
 The takeover of the old one quickly turned into a myth, which, according to Kolbe's assessment, was caused by the perception of "their own excellence" by the generation that brought about the events.

 According to Professor Timo Vihavainen, Kekkonen's sympathy for radical students opened the way for the young generation to leadership positions in society quite quickly.
 A few of those who took part in the takeover of Vanha, one of whom was Erkki Tuomioja, entered the parliament in the very next election in 1970, and many other leading figures of the radicals were placed in visible and well-paid positions and activities in the early years of the 1970s.
 Compared to the student riots in Paris in the spring and early summer of 1968, the takeover of Vanha was a muted echo of them, and the then Prime Minister Mauno Koivisto dismissed the movement of the Finnish student youth as "youth flatulence".

 Doctor of Political Science Jukka Tarkka has characterized the takeover of Vanha as a watershed in the history of the Finnish student movement: it ended the happy hippie phase of radicalism and was a leap into the new decade.